projectsesame/sesame/design/cookie-rewrite-design.md

 Cookies are often used to implement a user "session."
 The `Set-Cookie` header must contain a cookie name and value to set, as well as attributes that determine how a client should determine whether it should send it along with a particular request.

-Contour's ["cookie" load balancing strategy](https://projectcontour.io/docs/v1.18.1/config/request-routing/#session-affinity) enables users to implement "session affinity" by configuring Envoy to generate a cookie that can be returned in subsequent requests to route to a consistent backend app instance.
+Sesame's ["cookie" load balancing strategy](https://projectsesame.io/docs/v1.18.1/config/request-routing/#session-affinity) enables users to implement "session affinity" by configuring Envoy to generate a cookie that can be returned in subsequent requests to route to a consistent backend app instance.
-A commonly requested feature for Contour is to make attributes of this cookie configurable.
+A commonly requested feature for Sesame is to make attributes of this cookie configurable.
 Users may want to apply security or other settings to ensure browsers treat these cookies appropriately.
-For example, the `SameSite` and `Secure` attributes are currently not set by Envoy when it generates the `X-Contour-Session-Affinity`.
+For example, the `SameSite` and `Secure` attributes are currently not set by Envoy when it generates the `X-Sesame-Session-Affinity`.

 In addition, some users may want to ensure certain attributes are set on application generated cookies.
 These attributes may be things an application may not be able to accurately set, without prior knowledge of how the application is deployed.
-For example, if Contour is in use to rewrite the path or hostname of a request before it reaches an application backend, the application may not be able to accurately set the `Path` and `Domain` attributes in a `Set-Cookie` response header.
+For example, if Sesame is in use to rewrite the path or hostname of a request before it reaches an application backend, the application may not be able to accurately set the `Path` and `Domain` attributes in a `Set-Cookie` response header.

 Envoy does not at the moment provide a native mechanism with which HTTP cookies can be modified.
 Envoy does of course provide the ability to write Lua code to implement custom logic for processing HTTP requests and responses.